 18.1.1 the office bearers of the Alumni Association are incompetent, and thus unable to effectively and efficiently execute their duties to ensure the smooth operation and management of the Alumni Association; and

-18.1.2 for any other reason that the CUT Council may deem necessary.

-18.2 Such a decision must be supported by at least 40% (FORTY PER CENT) plus one of the members of the Alumni AGM.
+18.2 Such a decision must be supported by two-thirds majority of members of the Alumni Association at the AGM.

 19. COMPLIANCE OFFICER

-The Registrar and Executive Manager in charge of Teaching and Learning
+The Registrar and Executive in charge of Resource and Operations

 20. RESPONSIBLE OFFICER